The Poly Object gives you access to millions Admin borders and shapes, from the OpenStreetmap database.

 - Load from file.
 If you have a specific poly file, load it using this button.

 - When you query an area, a list of level groups is created as user data buttons, with the name of each border found, sorted by level and name.
 At this point, no borders have been created.

-- All that has happend so far, is that the database has been asked for border in your area, and the id and name of those borders have been sorted into something manageable within the context of a Cinema4D dialog interface.
+- All that has happened so far, is that the database has been queried for border in your area, and the id and name of those borders have been sorted into something manageable within the context of a Cinema4D dialog interface.
 A query can produce a lot of results, so don't go trying to query half the planet, as it might be a bit much for Cinema4d to handle.

 - Its easy to get hundreds or thousands of results.
 If you get a a lot, use the object managers search tool to try to limit what you see. and close the level groups your not interested in.